 Understanding Palliative Care

 Medical treatment is a key part of palliative care.
-It aims to manage the physical and emotional symptoms of cancer without trying to cure the disease.
-There is no single program of palliative treatment.
-The treatment you are offered will be tailored to your individual needs and will depend on the type of cancer you have, how far it has spread, your symptoms, and the amount of support you have.
-Some examples of palliative medical treatment are:
+It aims to manage the symptoms of cancer without trying to cure the disease.
+The treatment you are offered will depend on your individual needs, what type of cancer you have, how far it has spread, your symptoms, and the support you have.
+Some examples of palliative treatment include:

 - chemotherapy or targeted therapy to stop the cancer growing into other organs

 - surgery to reduce tumours causing pain or other symptoms

 - medicines to control symptoms and relieve discomfort.

 The next section describes cancer treatments that can be used palliatively.
 Let your palliative care team know about any side effects you may have so they can be managed.

 You have the right to say no to any treatment recommended, but your medical team need to be confident that you understand what you’ve been offered and how not having the treatment may affect your prognosis.
 You do not have to accept treatments on an all-or-nothing basis – you can refuse some and accept others.
 Treatments can cause significant side effects, and some people choose not to have active treatment for the cancer but to focus on controlling their symptoms to reduce pain and discomfort.
 You may want to discuss your decision with the treatment team, GP, family and friends, or call Cancer Council 13 11 20.

 - remove all or part of a tumour from affected areas, such as the bowel or lymph nodes